yash42828/NLP-Flask-Website/README.md

 # NLP-Flask-Website
+### This project gives you the basic understanding of the NLP and Flask.
 <b>static folder</b> contains all the CSS and images<br>
 <b>template folder</b> contains all the HTML pages<br>
 <b>api.py</b> file contains all the route to HTML pages and python scripts<br>